SELECT

 The

-clause defines groups of rows which will be aggregated in the result table.
-You can use aggregate functions in theselect_list
+GROUP BYclause defines groups of rows which will be aggregated in the result table.
+You can use aggregate functions in theselect_list.
+Using a numerical value n (position) results in aggregating the result table by the nth column.
+For example,GROUP BY1is equivalent toGROUP BYthe first column inselect_list.If

 -